Lets you specify/view/adjust environment variables.

 return.type | Holds the return type of the currently processed method | Javadoc method | 1.0 |

-Once defined, variables can then be enclosed with dollar signs to form variable
+Once defined, variables can be enclosed with dollar signs to form variable

-During printing these expressions will be interpolated and the value of the variable inserted into the output file.
+During emitting, these expressions will be interpolated and the value of the variable inserted into the source file.

 As you can see in the above example, if a variable is not defined, Jalopy won't touch the expression and simply preserves the original content.
 This way, the formatter works nicely with other source code tools and SCM products.